JakobBergG/Dataproject_GBM/README.md

 ## Result From Running on Data
-[Hvor mange objekter blev fjernet i cleanup brain masks på vores data]

 In total, 84 brain mask predictions had small connected components not connected to the main brain.
 The total number of MR and CT scans in our dataset was 811, so 10.4% of the scans needed to be cleaned up.
-[HVAD BETYDER DETTE FOR KVALITETEN AF BRAIN SEGMENTATION?]
+This could due to the training data brain masks also having small components outside the of the brain, but after cleaning the brain masks, it does not seem to yield any problems.

 [Hvordan klarer registrering sig - histogram]
 ![](readme_images/msd_histogram.png)